[Posted by Jeremy Grayson]

 The network’s audience remained relatively small, but also fiercely loyal, with several shows gaining passionate online fanbases.
 Buffy begat Angel, and the two series quickly became among the most-blogged shows on the nascent world of the Internet.
 Even more impressive, however, was the response to Roswell.
 The WB cancelled the sci-fi/high school drama after one low-rated season in 2000, but fans responded with a fierce online campaign, sending thousands of bottles of Tabasco sauce to the network’s offices.
 (It makes sense if you watched Roswell, okay?)
 Amazingly, the campaign worked – Roswell was revived for a second season.

 By the end of 2000, The WB was still fifth-place among the major networks, but it didn’t matter: The network had successfully monopolized the youth demographic, and had even earned the love of most television critics.
 That year saw the release of Gilmore Girls, a whip-smart, delightfully entertaining dramedy set in smalltown Connecticut.
 The 2000-01 season, which featured great material from Buffy, Angel, Felicity, and Gilmore Girls, was The WB at its peak.

 But regrettably, the peak did not last long.

-Be here next week for Part II of The History of The CW – when I might actually start talking about The CW!
+On to Part 2 of The History of The CW – when I might actually start talking about The CW!